The Bankrate promise

-If you’re concerned about your ability to make your next mortgage payment, working with your lender on a forbearance agreement may be an option.
-Doing so can help you avoid late penalties, going into default and risking foreclosure.
+If you’re concerned about your ability to make your next mortgage payment, you might be able to work with your lender on a forbearance agreement.
+Doing so can help you avoid late penalties, going into default and foreclosure.
+To get a standard mortgage forbearance agreement, you’ll have to present documentation proving your financial hardship.

-The forbearance agreement will depend on the type of loan and your lender or servicer’s policies, but once it’s in place, your mortgage payments will be lowered or suspended for the agreed-upon time frame.
-In most cases, your loan will still accrue interest, but you’ll be relieved from the possibility of foreclosure.
+The forbearance agreement will depend on the loan type and your lender or servicer’s policies.
+But once it’s in place, your mortgage payments will be lowered or suspended for the agreed-upon time frame.
+In most cases, your loan will still accrue interest, but you’ll avoid the foreclosure of your home.

-Once the mortgage forbearance period is over, you’ll continue with your normal payment schedule, in addition to making up the missed payments.
-Your lender will work with you to figure out the best way to catch up, whether that’s through a payment plan or by making a large lump-sum payment — however, currently, many lenders have eliminated the lump-sum requirement in response to the pandemic.
+Once the mortgage forbearance period ends, you’ll continue with your normal payment schedule, in addition to making up the missed payments.
+Your lender will work with you to figure out the best way to catch up on missed payments, whether that’s through a payment plan or by making a lump-sum payment.
+You can even add the missed payments to your loan balance.

 Should I apply for deferment or forbearance?